 - Students may keep items in studios as long as they are boxed, labeled, and placed on top of desks.
 Models need not be boxed but must be labeled.
-All other items will be removed. - · Items may be left in (but not ON) flat files. - Appliances may be left in studios but must be cleaned; all electrical devices are to be unplugged). - All trash is to be placed into trash bins and/or trash bags placed next to trash bins.
-Please recycle when ever possible.
+All other items will be removed. - Appliances may be left in studios but must be cleaned; all electrical devices are to be unplugged. - All trash is to be placed into trash bins and/or trash bags placed next to trash bins.
+Please recycle whenever possible.

 The fall/winter clean-up requirements do not apply to thesis studios.
-Thesis students are allowed to expand into other studio spaces after final reviews, but are responsible for labeling their work space and cleaning up after themselves.
-Thesis students are NOT allowed to spill over into non-studio spaces, especially the seminar and lecture rooms.
+Thesis students are allowed to expand into other studio spaces after final reviews but are responsible for labeling their work space and cleaning up after themselves.
+Thesis students are not allowed to spill over into nonstudio spaces,